 - Know your obligations under the Fair Work Act and the relevant award in which you are advising on, and provide advice within these boundaries.

 - Review your contracts/agreements to include the following:

 - Clauses that require clients to adhere to the requirements of the Fair Work Act, and further, a disclaimer from the client acknowledging that they comply with all relevant laws; and

 - “Release and indemnity” clauses which release and indemnify you as a third party advisor for any breaches of workplace or employment law legislation and regulations.

 - If you are ever in doubt regarding whether or not your client is complying with their legal obligations – seek early legal advice yourself, and, refer your client to an employment lawyer.

-If you're having doubts as to whether you are now vulnerable to a claim under the Fair Work Act, contact Coutts Solicitors and Conveyancers to discuss today.
+If you’re having doubts as to whether you are now vulnerable to a claim under the Fair Work Act, contact Coutts Lawyers & Conveyancers to discuss today.